voto-ocean-knowledge/goos-erddap-demo/README.md

 ### Acknowledements

-This repo would not be possible without the excellent [erddapy](https://github.com/ioos/erddapy) library.
+This repo would not be possible without the excellent [erddapy](https://github.com/ioos/erddapy) library by [Filipe Fernandes](https://github.com/ocefpaf).
 These notebooks have benefitted from the feedback and suggestions of [MartinMohrmann](https://github.com/MartinMohrmann), [Chiara Monforte](https://github.com/MOchiara) and Joanna Paczkowska.